mitchest/BEES-ecocomp/README.md

 1/3 July:  Workshop on LM/GLM/GLMM with freqentist and bayesian inference

-10 July: Interactive graphics with RShiny - Will C
+10 July: Intro to Git (version control) - Will C

 #### Past sessions:
 June 19: Eco-stats lab on Bayesian Ordination and Regression AnaLysis - Francis H